Wizardry: Proving Grounds of the Mad Overlord – Best Team Guide

 • Front row: Fighter, Fighter, Fighter

-I would not call this the strongest final comp, but it is extremely forgiving at the start.
-Triple Fighter gives you a sturdy front line that is hard to misplay.
-The Cleric in back keeps the group stable, the Mage handles your key offensive spells, and the Thief covers progression utility.
-This setup is especially good if you are learning the rhythm of expedition, retreat, healing, and roster maintenance.
+This is not the strongest endgame comp, but it is hard to misplay early.
+The triple-Fighter front line is sturdy, the Priest in back keeps the group stable, the Mage handles your key offensive spells, and the Thief covers progression utility.
+It is ideal while you learn the rhythm of expedition, retreat, healing, and roster maintenance.

-The tradeoff is long-term ceiling.
+The tradeoff is the long-term ceiling.
 One Mage is enough to function, but two Mages is where the back row starts to feel truly oppressive.
-So if you choose the budget version, think of it as a training-wheel comp that can carry you through the dangerous opening, not necessarily the final answer.
+Treat the triple-Fighter opener as a training-wheels comp for the dangerous first floors, then graduate to Fighter, Fighter, Priest / Mage, Mage, Thief once you find your footing.

 FinalBoss // Gear